dieterich-lab/knowledge-graph-extraction-from-llms/README.md

 ### Researh Questions

 Q1.
 Can German clinical knowledge be extracted from pretrained language models? <br>
 Q2.
-What is the optimal combination of models, data and prompts to give the best results? <br>
+What combination of models, data and prompts maximizes the precision score? <br>
 Q3.
 What is the best evaluation strategy? <br>